beginning of content

 What is endometriosis?

 Endometriosis is a chronic (long-term) condition.
-If you have endometriosis, tissue like that lining your uterus grows outside your uterus.
+If you have endometriosis, tissue like the lining of your uterus, called the endometrium, grows outside your uterus in other parts of your body.

 This tissue can grow around your: